jehillert/7-eleven-code-challenge/README.md

 # 7-eleven challenge notes

+### Running the Solution
+The basic startup instructions generated with the project are below.
+You should be able to use them to run locally without a problem.

 ### Stories 1-3: The Pokemon Picker
 The cart page mentioned "a summary view of the cart and selected Pokemon details".
 I assumed the details just referred to the name, picture, and quanity.
 But I was not sure, and that's the reason I kept all of the pokemon details in state.
 Normally, I would have kept only the details the app uses to avoid having a massive object in redux.
 Notes: